Feature Image

 Additional Items to Consider

-Students will need a passport that is valid for at least six months from date of entry into the European Union for this program.
+Students will need a passport that is valid for at least six months from the date of entry into the European Union for this program.

 Applicant Criteria

-Applicants must have a GPA minimum of 2.5
+Applicants must have a minimum GPA of 2.5

-Open to sophomores, juniors, seniors and graduate students.
+Open to sophomores, juniors, seniors, and graduate students.

 Application Process